chapel-lang/chapel/doc/users-guide/base/constParam.rst

 * constants for which compile-time specialization is neither required nor beneficial.

-The ways in which a ``param`` value can effect code specialization or optimization may seem vague now, but should become clearer as we see how ``param`` values are used to create generic types and functions, to unroll loops, etc.
+The ways in which a ``param`` value can affect code specialization or optimization may seem vague now, but should become clearer as we see how ``param`` values are used to create generic types and functions, to unroll loops, etc.

-While compilers can often determine that a symbol is ``const`` or ``param`` by analyzing its uses, Chapel programmers are encouraged to convert variables into constants whenever possible in order to maximize the amount of semantic information available to the compiler and to people reading the code.
-Such declarations can also help programmers avoid simple mistakes by having the compiler's semantic checks help ensure that values which are intended to be constant are not re-assigned accidentally.
+While compilers can often determine that a symbol is ``const`` or ``param`` by analyzing its uses, Chapel programmers are encouraged to declare variables as constants whenever possible in order to maximize the amount of semantic information available to the compiler and to people reading the code.
+Such declarations can also help programmers avoid simple mistakes by having the compiler's semantic checks ensure that values which are intended to be constant are not accidentally re-assigned.